k00ni/pdfparser/README.md

     ->parseFile(dirname(__DIR__, 3) . '/path/to/file.pdf');
 ```

+By default, this loads the file into memory while parsing.
+This greatly improves parsing speed, at the cost of a bigger memory footprint.
+If you want to reduce the base memory footprint and use a file handle instead, you can set the second parameter `useInMemoryStream` to `false`.

 ### Parsing PDF from string

 It is also possible to parse a PDF from a string in a variable.
 To do so, pass the string as an argument for the `parseFile` method on a `PdfParser` instance.
-This has a bigger memory footprint while loading the file into memory, but the file will be written to a temp file while processing.

 ```php
 use PrinsFrank\PdfParser;